Towards Disentangling Information Paths with Coded ResNeXt: Coded ResNeXt

 \subsubsection{Architecture and Total Loss}

-We compactly describe a Coded-ResNeXt block as $[C_{out}, d, r_l]$, with $C_{out}$ being the number of channels the block outputs and $d$ the bottleneck width as in ResNeXt \cite{ResNeXt}.
+We succinctly describe a Coded ResNeXt block as $[C_{out}, d, r_l]$, with $C_{out}$ being the number of channels the block outputs and $d$ being the bottleneck width as in ResNeXt \cite{ResNeXt}.
 A conventional ResNeXt block is expressed as $[C_{out}, d, N/N]$.
-Following \cite{ResNeXt}, given the number of subNNs $N$, the bottleneck width $d$ is determined so that the blocks have about the same number of parameters and FLOPs as the corresponding blocks of the original ResNet bottleneck architecture \cite{ResNets}.

-\Cref{tab:architectures} presents the networks trained for CIFAR-10 (C10), CIFAR-100 (C100) \cite{CIFAR}, and ImageNet 2012 \cite{Imagenet} classification datasets.
-In CIFAR-10/100 we tried to keep $N$ low, but sufficiently high to enable reducing $r_l$ to less than $0.25$ and still obtaining a strong coding scheme with minimum Hamming distance larger or equal to 4.
+Following \cite{ResNeXt}, given the number of subNNs $N$, the bottleneck width $d$ is determined so that the blocks have about the same number of parameters and FLOPs as the corresponding blocks of the original ResNet bottleneck architecture \cite{ResNets}. \Cref{tab:architectures} presents the networks trained for CIFAR-10 (C10), CIFAR-100 (C100) \cite{CIFAR}, and ImageNet-1k (IN) \cite{Imagenet} classification datasets.
+In CIFAR-10/100 we chose $N$ to be small yet sufficiently high to enable reducing $r_l$ to less than $0.25$ and still obtaining a coding scheme with minimum Hamming distance not less than 4.
 For ImageNet we used the default values of ResNeXt-50.
-Remarkably, even though the number of classes increases exponentially across datasets ($K\in\{10,100,1000\}$), the proposed coding methodology allows to efficiently share the subNNs between classes, so that both (a) random pairs of classes are assigned to very different subsets of subNNs; and (b) only a linear increase of the number of subNNs ($N\in\{10,20,32\}$) is needed.
+Remarkably, even though the number of classes increases exponentially across datasets ($K\in\{10,100,1000\}$), a strong coding scheme can be found to efficiently share the subNNs between classes, so that (a) random pairs of classes are assigned to very different subsets of subNNs; and (b) only a linear increase of the number of subNNs ($N\in\{10,20,32\}$) is needed.

-Let $\mathcal{L}_{class}$ be the conventional negative cross entropy loss and $B_{code}$ the set of indices pointing to the blocks with ratio $r_l<1$.
-The total loss used in order to train the network is
+Let $\mathcal{L}_{class}$ be the conventional cross entropy loss and $B_{code}$ be the set of indices $l$ pointing to the blocks with ratio $r_l<1$.
+Let $\mu$ be a loss-balancing constant; then the total loss used to train the network is

-with $\mu$ being a constant balancing the two losses.
-For convenience of exposition and with some abuse of notation, in \cref{eq:total_loss} both losses are actually the expected values over the distribution of the samples.
-As commonly done in practice, the gradients are computed on the \textit{average} of the losses over the samples of the batch.